milager/pet-feeder/README.md

 ![Probability of full/empty bowl](examples/gif-prob-bowl.gif)

 ### Food dispenser
-As part of the project I attempted to set up an imporvised dispenser as can be seen in some of the examples.
+As part of the project I attempted to set up an improvised dispenser as can be seen in some of the examples.
 This mostly consisted of a bag hanging from a mic-stand, with a hole that the Jetson either could grip shut or open.
+There are other options to doing this, but this project mainly focuses on the AI functionality and the gripper opening and closing.
 In some of the other examples, food is being poured simply to demonstrate what the gripper does.

 ### Opening/Closing grip
 This shows how the grabber opens or closes depending on how empty/full the bowl is (in this case the food is just dropping down as an example to fill the bowl)